66,000 workplace deaths in China last year – report

-BEIJING: China saw 66,000 workplace deaths in 2015 despite strengthened legislation, Chinese authorities said, highlighting often dangerous labour conditions in the world’s second largest economy.
+BEIJING: China saw 66,000 workplace deaths in 2015 despite strengthened legislation, Chinese authorities said, highlighting often dangerous labor conditions in the world’s second largest economy.

 The world’s workshop also saw 282,000 workplace accidents in 2015, according to a report posted Wednesday on the official website of the National People’s Congress (NPC) of China.